Donaldson-Thomas Invariants of 2-Dimensional sheaves inside threefolds and modular forms: Abstract

 \section{Abstract}

-Motivated by S-duality modularity conjectures in string theory, we study the Donaldson-Thomas invariants of 2-di\-men\-sion\-al sheaves inside a nonsingular threefold $X$.
-Our main case of study in this paper is when $X$ is given by a surface fibration over a curve with the canonical bundle of $X$ pulled back from the base curve.
-We study the Donaldson-Thomas invariants as defined in \cite{a20} of the 2-di\-men\-sion\-al Gieseker stable sheaves in $X$ supported on the fibers.
-In case where $X$ is a $K3$ fibration, analogous to the Gro\-mov-Witten theory formula established in \cite{a90}, we express these invariants in terms of the Euler characteristic of the Hilbert scheme of points on the fiber and the Noether-Lefschetz numbers of the fibration, and prove that the invariants have modular properties.
+Motivated by the S-duality conjecture, we study the Donaldson-Thomas invariants of the 2-di\-men\-sion\-al Gieseker stable sheaves on a threefold.
+These sheaves are supported on the fibers of a nonsingular threefold $X$ fibered over a nonsingular curve.
+In the case where $X$ is a $K3$ fibration, we express these invariants in terms of the Euler characteristic of the Hilbert scheme of points on the $K3$ fiber and the Noether-Lefschetz numbers of the fibration.
+We prove that a certain generating function of these invariants is a vector modular form of weight $-3/2$ as predicted in S-duality.